April 16 - 22, 2013

-Greg Beals, a Springfield, Ohio, native with 19 years of coaching experience, including eight years as head coach at Ball State where he won 243 games and three Mid American Conference West Division championships, is in his third season as head coach of the Ohio State Buckeyes.
+Greg Beals, a Springfield, Ohio, native with 22 years of coaching experience, including eight years as head coach at Ball State where he won 243 games and three Mid-American Conference West Division championships, is in his sixth season as head coach of the Ohio State Buckeyes.
 Beals was named to his position June 17, 2010, following a national search to replace the winningest coach in school history, Bob Todd.

 In his first season in Columbus, Beals guided the Buckeyes to a 26-27 overall record, 13-11 in Big Ten Conference play, to earn a No. 4 seed in the Big Ten Tournament.
 Under his tutelage freshman 1B/RHP Josh Dezse garnered Big Ten Freshman of the Year honors and garnered Freshman All-America Laurels from the NCBWA and Collegiate Baseball.
 Along with Dezse, three other Buckeyes earned All-Big Ten honors including senior right-hander Drew Rucinski and freshmen Tim Wetzel and Greg Greve.